eyesight/cas-fee-project2/README.md

   ng serve
   ```

-   ()if not then switch to ./node_modules/@angular/cli/bin and type ./ng serve)</li>
+   (if not then switch to ./node_modules/@angular/cli/bin and type ./ng serve)</li>
 </ul>

 Open Browser - it runs on [localhost:4200](http://localhost:4200/)

 <h3>Test-Accounts</h3>
-You can register yourselfe as new youser.
+You can register yourselfe as new user.
 But to use everything you need to be approved from the administrator.
 That's why we made some test-users.

 To use the tool as registered and autorizised user: